Tissue Prices

 And there is the tissue price for SWEATER GIRL, the price for our selection is $4.10.

-Column Z is where we set the tissue prices to 100%.
+Column Z is where we set the tissue prices to a 100% market.

-Don’t forget to FILL DOWN in this column and get the tissue price for all the runners.
+Don’t forget to FILL DOWN in all columns and get the tissue price for all of the runners.

 A bookmaker for example may have 130 rather than 100 in this column.
 If a 130 was in this column the price in AB for SWEATER GIRL would be $3.20.